zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       Force clients to connect only using ``https``.

-   .. grid-item-card:: Public Service Hostname
+   .. grid-item-card:: Public Service Host Name
       :columns: 3

-      It is the FQDN (``mail.acme.example``) used by clients to connect to the domain.
-It must be defined as an ``A`` record in the domain's DNS.
+      It is the FQDN (``mail.acme.example``) used by clients to connect to the domain and must correspond to the DNS ``A`` record to be reachable publicly.
+If the ``A`` record is set to a private IP address, to reach the WebGUI you need some mechanism, like e.g., a VPN tunnel.

    .. grid-item-card::  Time Zone
       :columns: 3